pololu/rpicsim/README.md

 RPicSim is not intended to replace formal specifications, code reviews, and rigorous testing of your firmware on actual hardware.
 RPicSim is just another tool that can make it easier to write and test the firmware.

-The names Microchip®, PIC®, MPLAB®, and MPASM® are registered trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
+The names Microchip®, PIC®, MPLAB®, and MPASM<sup>®</sup> are registered trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
 RPicSim it not written or supported by Microchip.

-To get started with RPicSim, see the {file:GettingStarted.md Getting started page}.
-For in-depth information, read the {file:Manual.md}.
+For complete documentation, see the [RPicSim page on rubydoc.info](http://rubydoc.info/github/DavidEGrayson/doku/master/index).